Not sure how to choose between Stripe vs Square?

 Now that we know how expensive Square and Stripe are, and how simple the solutions are to use, we can take a look at some of the features that each of the options has to offer – including which payments they're available to choose.

 The good news with Square is that it processes all major credit cards, including eWallet payments, Android Pay, and Apple Pay across any sales channel.
-In other words, you're not going to have any problem taking a payment through Square.
+In other words, you're not going to have any problems taking a payment through Square.
 Additionally, Square also comes with a free card reader and access to hardware registers if you want to create an offline business.
+Whether you’re looking for contactless or credit card payments that go straight to your merchant account, you’ll have no problem with Square.

 Like Square, Stripe also processes all major credit cards, as well as digital options like Android Pay, Apple Pay, Google Pay, and more.
 For global payments, there's also access to other options like AliPay too.
 If you're looking to develop a highly global business online, then Stripe would definitely be a better choice overall.